-When conservative treatments do not provide long-lasting relief of arm or leg pain, surgical intervention may be considered.
-A discectomy is a surgical treatment for disc herniation in either the neck or back.
+A Discectomy is a surgical procedure performed to treat pain that is caused by a prolapsed or herniated disc in either the neck or back.
 It relieves compression of the spinal cord or spinal nerve by removing the portion of the disc that is herniated or bulging beyond its usual boundaries.

 Once you have decided to have a discectomy, below is what you should expect before the surgery:

 - A medical examination.